Xennet/xennetdocs/README.md

 Rev.2: 9 May 2014

 1 Jul 2014: Note, SDD document available here https://docs.google.com/document/d/1Y-JKJtJrnGpEISgpEpGKqwmW-atg0_Uk2rJAH5YpaLc/edit?usp=sharing
+and the more updated doc at http://zennet.sc/about pricing algorithm is described at http://zennet.sc/zennetpricing.pdf

 **Please refer to http://zennet.sc for more updated information.**